-- Three copies of the manuscript must be submitted.
+- Four copies of the manuscript must be submitted.
 The course in which the essay was written should be indicated on the title page, along with the author's name and address.

 - Entries will be judged on the basis of originality of research, depth of analysis and clarity of presentation.

 - Entries must be submitted no later than March 11, 2015, to the Graduate Program Asst., History Department, Crown Center 529, Lake Shore Campus.

 - The name of each year's winner will be engraved on a plaque to be hung in the Department.
 The winner will also receive a $400 cash prize.